 Some states apply damage caps on the amount of recovery a plaintiff can receive in a personal injury case.
 In Arizona, there are no damage caps for personal injury actions.

 Seeking professional legal assistance from a Phoenix pedestrian accident attorney could be helpful in your quest for recovery.
 Having a lawyer experienced in personal injury proceedings in your corner could help you recover compensation and hold a negligent driver accountable.
-To learn more about your options, call now for a consultation.
+Contact Goldwater Law Firm today at 602-502-6000 or fill our online form to schedule a free case evaluation.